itssaifulhasan/subreddit_classification/README.md

 ## Recommendation
 From the findings of the TF-IDF with a logistic Regression model I have come to these recommendations:

-1. We can start our blog posting project on the basis of our analysis findings.
-Our model delivers expected results with 88% accuracy.
+1. Our model delivers expected results with 88% accuracy to segregate posts from 'movie' subreddit and 'music' subreddit.
 1. For maximizing accuracy score we need to minimize the false negative and false positive scores.
-2. Since we didn't have 100% accuracy we may consider second layer of filtration.
+2. To improve the accuracy score we need try to train the model with more data and tuining more hyparameters.